stefanx111/cs2-SimpleResetScore/README.md

 - OnlyAdmins -> If false `!rs` work for everyone.
 If true `!rs` works for vips with `ResetScoreVipFlag`
 - SetScoreAdminFlag -> Admin flag for !setscore
 - ResetScoreVipFlag -> Vip flag for using `!rs` if `ResetScoreOnlyVip` is true
+- DisableResetScoreMVP -> If true, disable resets for mvps.